LearnThat Foundation: Study modes

 Combo quiz challenges the member to find the word based on definition, usage example and the number of letters in the word.
 Members can then request first letter, last letter, and finally the audio for the word.
 Entering the word correctly before listening to the audio earns a bonus point for the user.

-Nonprofit literacy campaign
+Literacy campaign

 At the start of the 2010/11 school year, LearnThat Foundation started to make free tutoring available to third graders in the U.S. and Canada.
 This program, known as Vocabulary Junction, was expanded to serve all English learners, worldwide, during their first three years of learning the language.
-Teachers at public and tuition-free schools can request premium licenses for their classrooms by contacting the LearnThatWord support team.

 Awards

-The program was awarded a Parents Choice Foundation Award in 2006 as well as a Teachers' Choice Award (by Learning Magazine) in 2008.
+The program was awarded a Teachers' Choice Award (by Learning Magazine) in 2008.
 The organization was featured twice (2008 and 2011) as an "innovator company" by the Software and Information Industry Association (SIIA).